Iowa State vs. Toledo Predictions & Picks - Women's NCAA Tournament First Round

 - The Cyclones' signature win this season came in a 74-62 victory against the No. 10 Villanova Wildcats on December 18.

-- The Cyclones have eight Quadrant 1 wins, tied for the 14th-most in the country.
+- The Cyclones have eight Quadrant 1 wins, tied for the 14th-most in the nation.
 But they also have eight Quadrant 1 losses, tied for the 47th-most.

 Iowa State 2022-23 Best Wins